Shamanism and Hierarchy in the Upper Paleolithic

 The burial known as “Il Principe” provides a third example of a possible shaman burial from Paleolithic Europe.
 The burial is located in Arene Candide, a large cave about 90m above sea level on the Caprozoppa promontory, on Italy’s Ligurian Coast.
 Excavations at the site have revealed numerous upper Paleolithic and Neolithic burials, indicative of the specialness of this place for thousands of years.
 The individual in question was buried with a bed of red ochre, and with numerous grave goods.
 These included a headdress made of hundreds of perforated shells and deer canines, as well as pendants of mammoth ivory (Pettitt et al. 2003: 15).
 Additionally, The Prince, a young man, was buried with four perforated batons of elk antler.
 “Virtually any Gravettian artifacts of bone or antler stand out as being very rare in Italy” (Aldhouse-Green and Aldhouse-Green 2005: 38).
 The batons could have conveyed ritual information only certain individuals were able to retrieve, and the volume of grave goods relative to other Gravettian burials in Italy certainly set this individual apart as special in some way.
 The Prince has been AMS radiocarbon dated to 23,820- 23,060 BP, “clearly within the 24th millennium BP” (Pettitt et al. 2003: 16).
 Like in the cases of the Red Lady and Brno II, this burial dates to the mid- Gravettian, thousands of years prior to the unambiguous development of complex foraging societies(Flannery and Marcus 2012).
 Such examples of individuals possessing social significance, and particularly possessing ritual authority, must either be explained through tenuous early evidence for social complexity, or through an understanding of inequality more akin to Weber’s Charismatic Leadership.

 Joyce Marcus and Kent Flannery argue that social inequality might have first emerged among those Upper Paleolithic foraging groups which possessed clans.
 “Although one is born into a family, one is initiated into a clan” (Marcus and Flannery 2012: 16) and membership in a clan implies differentiation between groups, an increase in symbolic behavior, and controlled access to ritual knowledge.
-We may see then, how the formation of complex social relationships could dovetail with the emergence of shamanism, of parietal rock art, and other phenomenon which emerge in the Upper Paleolithic.
+We may see then, how the formation of complex social relationships could dovetail with the emergence of shamanism (or other ritual specialists), of parietal rock art, and other phenomenon which are seen in the Upper Paleolithic archaeological record.
 Marcus and Flannery’s perspective begins to put more emphasis on the symbolic and ritual elements of social inequality.

 There is no reason to assume that “simple” societies lack a capacity for social inequality, especially for the most fluid and unstructured forms of inequality which may be inseparable from the origin of symbolic and ritual behavior.
 Weber points out that “the ‘natural’ leaders- in times of psychic, physical, economic, ethuical, religious, political distress- have been neither officeholders nor incumbents of an ‘occupation’ in the present sense of the word,” (Weber 2017 [1922]: 89), but rather individuals set apart by unique personal characteristics.
 While many anthropologists romanticize the past as an egalitarian Eden, the truth is we may be much more similar to our paleolithic ancestors than we would like to admit.